tadyen/ae_studio_challenge/README.md

   + 3 | + 2 | + 5 (<- WE WERE SO CLOSE TO 3,2,2)
 ```

 BUT!
 We can disregard the final translation value since it's assumed to loop back to the first.
-What if it's not, but there is a hidden 10th translated board???
+What if it's not, but there is a hidden 10th translated block???
 We see a pattern then:

 - WhiteFill: (1, 1, 2)